bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Sjors Provoost : 00:19:35

-the all sorts of different security trade-offs that you can make I think the most important thing is to be honest about them Yeah, but what I was asking is how are they going to make money because it sounds like if you peg a currency, you can't pump it.
+there are all sorts of different security trade-offs that you can make.
+I think the most important thing is to be honest about them.
+But what I was asking is how are they going to make money because it sounds like if you peg a currency, you can't pump it.
 So is there a premined or are they like honest people?

 Aaron van Wirdum: 00:19:49